Double honor has been so abused in modern Christianity. Here is pure teaching from someone with no selfish agenda. Editor JLB

 Before faith came, we were kept in custody under the law, being shut up to the faith which was later to be revealed.
 Therefore the Law has become our tutor to lead us to Christ, so that we may be justified by faith.
 But, now that faith has come, we are no longer under a tutor.
 For you are all sons of God through faith in Christ Jesus.

-It seems to me that, when the evidence of faith is lacking in a person’s walk that he might do well to look to the law for guidance that will launch him into the obedience of faith.
+It seems to me that, when the evidence of faith is lacking in a person’s walk, then he might do well to look to the law for guidance that will launch him into the obedience of faith.
 Until we are manifesting the results of obedient faith, we have something to learn from the tutor!

 The capital-T-Tutor says: